 In 2017, the Company adopted a tax-qualified employee savings and retirement plan, or the 401(k) Plan, that covers all of its full-time employees who are at least 21 years of age.
 Pursuant to the 401(k) Plan, participants may elect to contribute up to the federally allowed maximum limits of their pretax earnings to the 401(k) Plan.
-As of December 31, 2020, the Company has not made any matching contributions.
+Prior to January 1, 2021, the Company did not make any matching contributions.
+For the year ended December 31, 2022, expense for matching contributions totaling \$1.0 million was included in the statement of operations.